-Our bus shelter at our Ogle Avenue site is under way!
-This will make access to SFC more accessible for patrons and staff as well make a more comfortable experience waiting for the bus especially in inclament weather.
+Our bus shelter at our Ogle Avenue site is underway!
+This will make SFC more accessible for patrons and staff as well make a more comfortable experience waiting for the bus, especially in inclement weather.

 Chicken Habitat Upgrade

-We installed a solar-powered chicken door, that automatically opens at sunrise and closes at sunset which allows us to not have to be there to physically open and close the door.
-This has saved us valuable labor time.
+We installed a solar-powered chicken door which automatically opens at sunrise and closes at sunset.
+This means that we don't have to be there to physically open and close the door, which has saved us valuable labor time.

 We installed an egg roller nest box which keeps the eggs clean and prevents losses from chickens eating and pecking their eggs.
-The egg roll into a protected area so they can not poop on or damage expediting the collection of the eggs and reducing loss of eggs.
+The eggs roll into a protected area so the chickens cannot poop on or damage them, expediting the collection of the eggs and reducing loss of eggs.

 We are currently working on:

-Building an electric fence around the chicken habitat which will reduce climbing predators from getting into the chicken coop.
+Building an electric fence around the chicken habitat which will prevent climbing predators from getting into the chicken coop.

-Adding an addition of a living shade area for the chickens, to reduce predator pressure from hawks, will provide some shade and food for the chickens to eat and will give us compost material for the garden.
+Adding a living shade area for the chickens, to reduce predator pressure from hawks, provide some shade and food for the chickens to eat and give us compost material for the garden.

 SoKno Karma Reincarnation Garden Project

-We will be adding digital signage to the 40+ beds we have which will allow vistors use their phones to obtain information on the plants that are in the bed, recipes,, general information about growing the plants and maintanence schedules for volunteers.
+We will be adding digital signage to the 40+ beds we have which will allow visitors to use their phones to obtain information on the plants that are in the bed.
+For instance, they will be able to access recipes, general information about growing the plants, and maintenance schedules (for volunteers).

-Many of our borders of our 40 beds are rotting and are in need of repair.
-We will be repairing them with a variety of experimental methods, including masonry borders, living borders, and log boarders using longer lasting wood.
+Many of the borders of our 40 beds are rotting and are in need of repair.
+We will be repairing them with a variety of experimental methods, including masonry borders, living borders, and log borders using longer lasting wood.

 Fence transformation into a living trellis

-Clean off fence and dirt to level it, then add weed block and gravel so nothing else will grow on the fence.
 This is a major long-term project.
-We want to utilize the fences lattice structure into a living trellis, growing native species, non-invasive species, medicinal plants that fit into the permaculture plan of SFC.
+We want to turn the fence's lattice structure into a living trellis, growing native species, non-invasive species, and medicinal plants that fit into the permaculture plan of SFC.